SAAF-Developers/saaf/README.md

 # Static Android Analysis Framework (SAAF)

 Suprise!
 It is a static analyzer for Android apk files.
+It was also described in the Paper [Slicing Droids: Program Slicing for Smali Code](http://www.ei.ruhr-uni-bochum.de/media/emma/veroeffentlichungen/2013/11/12/slicing_droids_sac13.pdf)

 ## Features: